Editor’s Note: This article was originally posted in 2021. It was updated in 2022.

-You’ve also got to look at the bright side and consider the benefits of Google My Business.
-With the current state of the digital marketing landscape, the right approach to GMB can be a game-changer.
+You’ve also got to look at the bright side and consider the benefits of Google Business Profile.
+With the current state of the digital marketing landscape, the right approach to GBP can be a game-changer.
 You may find that it brings in more customers and generates more revenue than your website-only approach.

 Consider these statistics:

-- 93% of local searches now feature Google My Business listings [Source: STAT Analytics]
+- 93% of local searches now feature Google Business Profile listings [Source: STAT Analytics]

 - 49% of businesses receive more than 1,000 views on Search per month